msobanjo/courseware/topics/netstat/modules/basic-usage-for-windows/README.md

 We can see from this output that there is an application (`nginx.exe`) using port `80` on the machine and it has a PID number of `4436`.
 ### Stop the Application
 Below are two methods of killing the NGINX process; try identifying and killing the nginx process with both.
+Remember to start NGINX again after killing the process the first time.
 #### Using the Process Name
 Now we know the application name, we can use that to kill the application and gain access back to that port.
 ```powershell